 Thai-Style Bloody Mary With Cilantro and Fried Shallots

 A great Thai dipping sauce should be so addictively salty, sweet, tangy, and spicy that you want to lift it to your lips and drink it all down.
-At least, that's the idea behind this powerhouse of a cocktail.
-Aside from your requisite vodka and tomato juice, it's a whole new game.
+That's the idea behind this powerhouse of a cocktail, and, aside from your requisite vodka and tomato juice, it's a whole new game.
 The real cornerstone is fish sauce, which replaces traditional Worcestershire for a more fermented, funky undercurrent of umami.
 Then there's the heat of sambal oelek, the spicy, vinegary chili paste that hails from Indonesia.
 Lime juice swoops in for a hit of tangy citrus, and chopped cilantro gives it a grassy, herbal note.
-It's finished off with a dose of molassesy brown sugar simple syrup, a glug of bubbly beer, and a salty-sweet garnish of crunchy fried shallots.
+It's finished off with a dose of molasses-y brown sugar simple syrup, a glug of bubbly beer, and a salty-sweet garnish of crunchy fried shallots.

 Gazpacho Bloody Mary With Pickled Shrimp